maxint-rd/TM16xx/README.md

   // do your other things
 }
 ```
+Some [TM16xx chips](#tm16xx-chip-features) support multiple simultaneous key presses.
 To implement a shift key, you can use the isPressed() function.
 See [TM16xxButtons.h](/src/TM16xxButtons.h) for the provided methods and the [Button clicks example](/examples/TM16xxButtons_clicks) for more information.

 ## New in this library